-Bedrooms that have kitchen facilities for the exclusive use of the occupiers of that room, must have the following:
+For bedrooms that have kitchen facilities for the exclusive use of the occupiers of that room, it is recognised that more compact cooking and food preparation facilities may be appropriate.
+Suitable provision for a single kitchen must meet the below standard:

 Equipment / Facilities One set of facilities per bedroom Sink and draining board 1 standard sized sink and drainer with tiled splash back on a base unit.
 The sink must have constant supply of cold water from the water main, and constant supply of hot water.
 It must be properly connected to a suitable drainage system.
-Cooking A gas or electric cooker with at least 2 ring/burners, an oven and grill.
-This must be a fixed appliance.
-Portable cooking equipment is not acceptable.
-Dry good storage, crockery, and utensils Two standard wall cupboards or one standard base unit.
+Cooking A gas or electric hob with minimum of 2 ring/burners, plus a mini oven.
+Dry good storage, crockery, and utensils Fridges and freezers Food preparation Two standard wall cupboards or one standard base unit.
 Additional space will be needed for occupancies that have more than one individual.
 The space under the kitchen sink will not be accepted for this purpose.
-Fridges and freezers An adequately sized refrigerator with freezer compartment Food preparation (worktop) A worktop of smooth and impervious material of a minimum size 600mm x 1000mm.
+An adequately sized refrigerator with freezer compartment A worktop of smooth and impervious material of a minimum size 600mm x (worktop) 1000mm.
 This does not include space taken up by large appliance, sink or cooker.
 Electrical sockets 2 double sockets provided in addition to those used by the fixed electrical appliances.
 Fitted at a convenient height and safe position above the worktop.
 Low level sockets should be used for the fixed electrical appliances.
 Ventilation Where there is no natural ventilation, or the natural ventilation is not adequate mechanical ventilation extracting to the outside should be fitted in accordance with current building regulations.
 Cooker hoods can only be used instead if they vent to the outside.